-In a recent article in the January 2008 issue of The HomeEconomiser Newsletter, we presented several strategies for saving money on the purchase of eggs at the grocery store.
+In an article in an issue of The HomeEconomiser Newsletter, we presented several strategies for saving money on the purchase of eggs at the grocery store.

 But the deal gets even better when you weigh the eggs.
 Because the grocery store takes eggs from various dozens and combines them into their Grade B cartons, the weight of the eggs varied from carton to carton.

 Out of the 10 dozen we purchased:

 Some of the eggs were plain white, others were brown and a few were fancy signature brown eggs (the most expensive).

 Check with your grocer's dairy manager and ask what they do with eggs from broken cartons.
 They may have a policy of reducing the price and you'll find great savings.
 They may not have a policy yet, and you can encourage them to establish one like Kroger's.

 Reviewed September 2017

 Steve and Annette Economides are authors of America's Cheapest Family Gets You Right On the Money (A New York Times Best Seller).
 They have five children ranging in age from 13 to 24 years old.
 They also publish the HomeEconomiser newsletter.
 Visit their website at America's Money Smart Family

 Share your thoughts about this article with the editor.